RowanDW/git_homework/thoughts.md

     important starting immediately.
   2) Everybody seems really nice and I feel like I can ask for help when I need it.

+Two new strategies I am committing to trying for Mod 0:
+  1) Reviewing previous session as prep for the upcoming sessions.
+  2) Working on Mod 1 pre-work for at least an hour every day.